The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 The content of The GeoStack Project is released under the [Creative Commmons Attribution License (CC-BY), Version 4.0](https://creativecommons.org/licenses/by/4.0/).
   - Read the full legal license [here](https://creativecommons.org/licenses/by/4.0/legalcode).

-Take careful notice of the following legal information on applicable licenses:
-- the licenses [EUPL Version 1.2](https://joinup.ec.europa.eu/sites/default/files/custom-page/attachment/2020-03/EUPL-1.2%20EN.txt) and ([CC-BY Version 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) for The GeoStack Project software and content in the GitHub repositories and the video content on the YouTube channel The GeoStack Project;
-- the [GitHub Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service) for the software and content in the GitHub repositories.
+Take careful notice of the [GitHub Terms of Service](https://help.github.com/en/github/site-policy/github-terms-of-service) for The GeoStack Project software and content in the GitHub repositories.

 Any and all datasets, software and online services used in this course from third parties are (re-)used under their own respective licenses.